 Bias Incident or Hate Crime

 If the documented incident involves a possible bias incident and/or hate crime, it will likely be referred to the Trinity Campus Climate Incident Response Team.
 For more information about Trinity’s response to such incidents, please visit their page: https://www.trincoll.edu/StudentLife/IncidentResponse/

 Resolution For Academic Policy Violations

-Incidents involving academic integrity or intellectual dishonesty are reported to the Dean of Students Office and can be adjudicated in two ways:
+Incidents involving academic integrity or intellectual dishonesty are reported to the Office of Student and Community Life and can be adjudicated in two ways:

 - First Violation Resolution Process: If the violation is determined to be the student’s first violation, the faculty member may decide to offer the student the first violation resolution process as an option.
 For this process to move forward, the student must accept this option and admit to the violation.
 Please refer to the Student Handbook for more information on this process.